lacanoid/datalink/README.md

 SQL/MED standard compliant functions are installed in `pg_catalog` schema, so they are accessible regardless of the search_path.

+Event trigger `datalink_event_trigger` is installed.
+It takes care of adding datalink triggers to tables, which contain datalink columns.
+Datalink triggers take care of referencing and dereferencing datalinks as values are assigned to datalink columns.

 DATALINK type:

 A special type `datalink.datalink` is provided.